 Another important limit on Iran's nuclear program aims to ensure that an advanced centrifuge R&D program does not become the basis of a surge in capability in case a deal fails or of a covert breakout.
 Iran's centrifuge research and development (R&D) program poses several risks to the verifiability of a comprehensive deal.
 Throughout the duration of a long-term comprehensive agreement, Iran's centrifuge R&D program should be limited to centrifuges with capabilities comparable to the current IR-2m centrifuge.
-The numbers of centrifuges spinning in development cascades should be kept to at most a few cascades.
+The numbers of centrifuges spinning in development cascades should be kept to at most a few cascades and these cascades should have limited numbers of centrifuges.